liweinan/liweinan.github.io/_posts/2017-05-01-corba-iiop.md

 }
 ```

 From the above code, we can see that the `HelloImpl` class I wrote implements the `sayHello()` method, and it will accept a `org.omg.CORBA.ORB` instance for network communication.
-We'll check the detail of network communication later.
-The following diagram shows the server side classes we have so far:
+We'll check the detail of network communication layer later.
+The following diagram shows the servant side classes we have so far:

 ![](/assets/2017-05-01-corba-iiop/HelloImpl.png)

-From the above diagram, we can see two generated classes by `idlj` compiler, which are `HelloOperations` and `HelloPOA`, and a handwritten class `HelloImpl`, and their relationship is shown in above diagram.
-Until now, we have `_HelloStub` class for client side to call the method in `HelloImpl` from server side, and the network communication detail in between is handled by other classes, we'll check more details then.
-Now we should write a server that uses `HelloImpl` to accept the call from client.
+From the above diagram, we can see the two generated classes by `idlj` compiler, which are `HelloOperations` and `HelloPOA`, and a handwritten class `HelloImpl`.
+Their relationship is shown in above diagram.
+Until now, we have `_HelloStub` class for client side to call the method in `HelloImpl` from server side, and the network communication detail in between is handled by the POA class.
+Actually the `ORB` layer will deal with the network communication, and it's handled by the generated classes.
+We don't have to dig into the network layer so deep now.
+Let's write a `HelloServer` class that accepts the call from client and invocate the `HelloImpl.sayHello()` method, and then return the result back to the client.
 Here is the code of the `HelloServer` class:

 ```
 package HelloApp;